 - 2 minutes to read

-The Mail Merge functionality enables you to automatically generate a set of documents based on a single template and include unique data values retrieved from a data source in each document.
-This feature can be useful for a variety of business requirements, such as personalized letters, and composing catalogs and reports.
+The Mail Merge functionality enables you to automatically generate a set of documents based on a single template and include unique data values retrieved from a data source into each document.
+This feature can be useful for a variety of business requirements, such as personalizing letters, and composing catalogs and reports.

 Mail Merge Process